An Introduction to Working with Parents and Families in a supportive role. Part 1 of 4

 This online training is for any member of staff in the early stages of working in a supportive/advisory role with parents and families ( e.g. Parent Support Adviser, Family Support Worker) .
 The modules equip delegates with the knowledge, skills and confidence to both support and advise parents/carers in their parenting role so that their children develop, achieve and thrive at school.

-The training consists of 2 half day online training sessions using Zoom.
-Cost for each session is £40.
-Delegates are required to attend both sessions.
+The training consists of 4 x 1.5 hour online training sessions.
+Delegates are required to access all sessions.

 Getting to know the parent community and forming positive relationships

-Appreciating the challenges for some parents and schools in developing the relationship with school ( including difference and diversity )
+Appreciating the challenges for some families and schools in developing the school/home partnership ( including difference and diversity )

 Developing skills in communicating effectively with parents/carers